aehwany/Battleship-Game/README.md

 ## Start playing!

-You can access the jar file for the game and download it from this dropbox link:
+You can access the jar file for the game by

+1- downloading Battleship.jar from repository

+or

+2-download it from this dropbox link:

 https://www.dropbox.com/sh/x1oz5coh0yoq5cj/AADE971qWzJQ7YCDr-eBqc_Na?dl=0